Program of Study

 Ø Standards are the basis for focused core instruction for all students.
 Teachers teams will work to know and deeply understand the standards as it relates to the subjects and content area that they teach.
 We implement a Standards-Based Report Card, here at STEM @ Annie Fisher School for our Kindergarten through 8th Grade students.
+Students are provided with feedback on a 1 to 4 rating scale for each of the grade level standards.
 Teacher teams and individual teachers ensure that standards are the central concept around setting up student learning experiences in the classroom.
-Parents can routinely check the Power-School Parent Portal to stay updated on students' progress toward standards mastery.
+Parents can weekly check the Power-School Parent Portal to stay updated on students' progress toward standards mastery.

 Elementary Literacy (K-5) (Daily)